 • conditions with a high risk of bleeding

-• pregnancy and puerperium (switch to LMWH is required) because warfarin crosses the placenta, which may result in:
+• pregnancy and puerperium (switching to LMWH is required) because warfarin crosses the placenta, which may result in:

-• fetal embryopathy (nasal hypoplasia and epiphyseal damage), which is greatest between 8-12 weeks gestation
+• fetal embryopathy (nasal hypoplasia and epiphyseal damage), with the risk being greatest between 8-12 weeks gestation

 • neurotoxicity